Ebony Rainford-Brent

 Rainford-Brent was a member of the England team that won the 2009 Women's Cricket World Cup in Australia.
 England beat New Zealand by 4 wickets in the final held at North Sydney Oval on 22 March 2009.
 In the three months following their World Cup win, the team went on to win the final of the 2009 Women's World Twenty20 (again beating New Zealand in the final), win the NatWest One Day series 4–0 against Australia, and retain the Women's Ashes.

 After retiring from cricket, Rainford-Brent has gone on to become a sporting executive, a pundit for the BBC's flagship radio programme Test Match Special (she is one of the first female expert summarisers to commentate on men's international cricket matches), and a motivational speaker.
 In January 2015, Rainford-Brent returned to Surrey after being appointed their first Director of Women's Cricket.
-Since 2017, Rainford-Brent has hosted a podcast, The Art of Success.
-In 2020 she became a part of the Sky Sports cricket commentary team.
+In 2017, Rainford-Brent hosted a podcast, The Art of Success.
+In 2020, she became a part of the Sky Sports cricket commentary team.

 Early life

-Born on New Year's Eve in 1983 at St Thomas' Hospital, Lambeth, Greater London, Rainford-Brent was brought up in Herne Hill, southeast London.
+Born to an African-American father and Jamaican mother on New Year's Eve in 1983 at St Thomas' Hospital, Lambeth, Greater London, Rainford-Brent was brought up in Herne Hill, southeast London.
 She was the youngest of four children; being the only girl, she was named after all her grandmothers and great-grandmothers, which led to her being called Ebony-Jewel Cora-Lee Camellia Rosamond Rainford-Brent to appease everyone.

+Her older brother, Keith Headley (known as Jay), was fatally stabbed over a feud in the street in 1989 when she was 5.

-Her introduction to cricket came through the charity Cricket for Change, which visited her primary school when she was aged 9.
+Her introduction to cricket came through the charity Cricket for Change, which visited her primary school when she was aged nine.
 She later attended the Grey Coat Hospital school in Westminster.
 She showed considerable sporting prowess; successful at many sports including football and basketball, and represented London at the English Schools' Athletics Championships in several disciplines, but she decided to focus on cricket.

 However, her promising cricket career was interrupted by a serious back injury.
 At age 19, she was diagnosed with two prolapsed discs and a pars defect.
 Her injuries forced her to take a year out from her studies at University College London (UCL), and NHS doctors advised her to give up playing any form of sport.

-After taking advice and support from her elder brother, she sought alternative opinions and treatment from numerous specialists.
+After taking advice and support from her elder brother, Dominic Headley, she sought alternative opinions and treatment from numerous specialists.
 Eventually, the Talented Athletes Scholarship Scheme (TASS) programme made contact with her; they provided the necessary treatment and support to aid her recovery.
 Just under three years later, she recovered enough to represent her country at the 2007 World series in Chennai, India.
 She was named UCL Sportswoman of the Year in March 2007, and successfully completed her studies, graduating with a Masters in Chemistry.